3000 New Bern Avenue, 27610 | 919-350-8000 | Map & Directions

 The WakeMed Neuropsychology offices are located in the rehabilitation hospital at WakeMed Raleigh Campus on New Bern Avenue.
 Inpatient neuropsychological consultation services and outpatient comprehensive neuropsychological evaluations are available at that location.

-Referrals: If you think your client or patient would benefit from a neuropsychological evaluation, please complete the Neuropsychology Referral Form and fax it, along with pertinent medical records, to 350-7130.
+Referrals: If you think your client or patient would benefit from a neuropsychological evaluation, please complete the Neuropsychology Referral Form and fax it, along with pertinent medical records, to 919-350-7130.
 We will then contact your patient directly to schedule the appointment, and will provide you with a copy of the evaluation upon completion.
-If you have questions, feel free to call the Neuropsychology Referral Line at 350-7878.
+If you have questions, call the Neuropsychology Referral Line at 919-350-7878.

 Day of the Appointment

 Most outpatient appointments are scheduled in the morning.
 Please arrive about 30 minutes before the appointment time to register.
 Take all of your regular medicines that morning as prescribed and bring a list of current medications to your appointment.
-Please also bring copies of any pertinent medical records you may have.
+Please also bring copies of any pertinent medical records.

 Some reading may be required so if you wear glasses, please bring them to the appointment.
-In addition, we would like to request that you bring a family member with you the day of the appointment.
-The appointment will likely take several hours and if it goes into the afternoon, you will be given a break for lunch.
+In addition, bring a family member with you.
+The appointment will likely take several hours and if it goes into the afternoon, you will be given a lunch break (please bring a lunch or money to purchase lunch).
+If you have questions or need directions, call 919-350-7878.

-If you cannot make your appointment please call us as soon as possible as we are scheduled weeks to months in advance.
-Please call 350-7878 and leave a message regarding your need to cancel or reschedule and a staff member will return your call as soon as possible.
+If you cannot make your appointment, please call us as soon as possible at 919-350-7878.
+Leave a message regarding your need to cancel or reschedule.
+A staff member will return your call as soon as possible.

 Meet Our Staff